tannakartikey/nodejs_openidconnect_starter_app/README.md

 ## Documentation

-For more information on using Deauthorized's biometric authentication solutions, [visit our website](https://www.deauthorized.com)
+For more information on using Ultra Auth's biometric authentication solutions, [visit our website](https://www.deauthorized.com)